 Since, we were all in the body of Christ while he was dying on the cross on our behalf, we have been justified, declared righteous (Rom.
 5:18-19) and have been reconciled with God (Rom.
 5:12).

-In chapter 7, we learn the fact that we are re-created by God when we turn towards Christ and surrender our lives to follow Him (2 Cor.
+Romans Chapter 7 teaches us that we are re-created by God, when we turn towards Christ and surrender our lives to follow Him (2 Cor.
 5:17).
 As a result, those who belong to Christ are no longer under the obligation of the law, but under Christ to produce fruit of righteousness for God through the Holy Spirit (Rom.
 7:4-6).

-But then, we also looked at how a follower of Christ goes through struggles to live a holy life.
-And we saw that this struggle is not because of two different natures inside the human body, but because of an external influence - the virus of ‘Sin’ (or power of sin) that is still found within the member of the physical body (Rom.
+But then, a follower of Christ has to face struggles to live a holy life.
+And this struggle is not because of two different natures inside the human body, but because of an external influence – the virus of ‘Sin’ (or power of sin) that is still found within the member of the physical body (Rom.
 7:17).

-We asked the question whether it is possible for a disciple of Christ to live a holy life.
-Whether it was possible for a disciple to overcome the power of ‘Sin’ in our lives.
-And we saw from Romans 8 that the Bible says that ‘YES’ it is possible to live a life of victory over sin.
+The question of whether it is possible for a disciple of Christ to live a holy life arises.
+Whether it is possible for a disciple to overcome the power of ‘Sin’ in his life.
+Romans 8 reminds us, ‘YES’ there is a possibility to live a life of victory over sin.
 Verses 5-6 would help us find an initial answer concerning how such a life is possible.

-According to verses 5-6, we are called to turn our focus away from the things of this world (representing an anti-God system) and move it towards the Holy Spirit.
-And when we do so, it enables us to get disconnected with the worldly life, so that we might focus on what the Spirit desires and as a result, we begin to live according to the leading and directives of the Holy Spirit.
+According to verses 5-6, we are called to turn our focus away from the things of this world and move towards the Holy Spirit.
+And when we do so, it enables us to get disconnected from the worldly life, so that we might focus on what the Spirit desires.
+As a result, we begin to live according to the leading and directives of the Holy Spirit.

-Today we shall explore this theme of ‘living according to the Spirit’ further based on Romans Chapter 8.
+Let’s explore ‘living according to the Spirit’ further based on Romans Chapter 8.

 Chapter 8 is the most important chapter in the book of Romans (and perhaps the whole of the New Testament) concerning the ministry of the Holy Spirit in the lives of Christ-followers.
 The word ‘Spirit’ that refers to ‘Holy Spirit of Christ’ is the most frequently used word in this chapter.
 In fact, 68% of its occurrence is in the entire book is found in chapter 8.